LOOSE-LIPS/loose-lips-2.0/src/routes/blog/scenes-in-sound-finding-moments-of-music-in-an-oppressed-timbuktu/index.md

 description: >-
   Film is a visual artform, but music radically alters the tone of those flickering images.
-In the fourth edition of Scenes in Sound, we look at Abderrahmane Sissako&rsquo;s Timbuktu, and how censoring art is at the root of systemic oppression.&nbsp; In 2012, during the Malian Civil War, the city of Timbuktu fell to an insurgent [...]Read More...
+In the fourth edition of Scenes in Sound, we look at Abderrahmane Sissako;s Timbuktu, and how censoring art is at the root of systemic oppression.; In 2012, during the Malian Civil War, the city of Timbuktu fell to an insurgent [...]Read More...
 published: true
 tags: feature